Explainer: Deadly civil unrest - what is happening in Iraq?

-BAGHDAD (Reuters) - At least 46 Iraqis have died in recent days in clashes between protesters and the security forces during street demonstrations that caught the authorities by surprise.
+BAGHDAD (Reuters) - Dozens of Iraqis have died in recent days in clashes between protesters and the security forces during street demonstrations that caught the authorities by surprise.

 They were the first major deadly protests for more than a year.